whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/Research/Adderall/Articles/A Life Spent Helping Others Understand ADHD Online.md

 [Continue reading the main story](https://www.nytimes.com/2021/02/22/style/self-care/adhd-youtube.html?searchResultPosition=37#after-top)

 Jessica McCabe used YouTube to teach herself about A.D.H.D.
 Her videos taught others.
 Then she built a business.

 ![Jessica McCabe has a YouTube channel on A.D.H.D.](https://www.inoreader.com/camo/s5gCiFxR4skXuRyZNxPk_htEBmemT1o2eCKgAbLb8u2A,b64/aHR0cHM6Ly9zdGF0aWMwMS5ueXQuY29tL2ltYWdlcy8yMDIxLzAyLzIyL2Zhc2hpb24vMjJZT1VUVUJFLUFESEQtMS1TVUIvMjJZT1VUVUJFLUFESEQtMS1TVUItYXJ0aWNsZUxhcmdlLmpwZz9xdWFsaXR5PTc1JmF1dG89d2VicCZkaXNhYmxlPXVwc2NhbGU)

-Jessica McCabe has a YouTube channel on A.D.H.D.Credit...Jovelle Tamayo for The New York Times
+Jessica McCabe has a YouTube channel on A.D.H.D.Credit…Jovelle Tamayo for The New York Times

 Published Feb.
 22, 2021
 Updated May 10, 2021

 Jessica McCabe, creator of the YouTube channel “[How to A.D.H.D](https://www.youtube.com/c/HowtoADHD/videos?view=0&sort=p&flow=grid).,” is not a doctor or medical professional.
 At 38, she’s had a variety of professions including stand-up comedian, actor and restaurant server.